janewernow/Bot563-Final-Project/notebook-log.md

 To find the species tree given a set of gene trees in a file called in.tree, use: **java -jar astral.5.7.8.jar -i in.tree** The results will be outputted to the standard output.
 To save the results in a file use the -o option (Strongly recommended): **java -jar astral.5.7.8.jar -i in.tree -o out.tre**
 To save the logs (also recommended), run: **java -jar astral.5.7.8.jar -i in.tree -o out.tre 2>out.log**
+##### Reasoning
+I used the toy data set for this because I didn't finish creating my gene trees in MrBayes.
+I prefer ASTRAL because it is shown to be very accurate and efficient, especially with large data sets with many genes.
+It can use information from multiple loci to help resolve conflicts among gene trees to make a more accurate species tree.
+However, ASTRAL assumes that all gene trees are completely resolved and assumes that the gene trees developed independently without any influence from horizontal gene transfer.
+While it is useful for large datasets, it can be very computationally expensive but it may not be as accurate for small data sets.